adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/form/image/v1/image/README.md

 ```

 ## Client Libraries
-The component provides a `core.forms.components.image.v1.runtime` client library category that contains a JavaScript
+The component provides a `core.forms.components.image.v1.runtime` client library category that contains the Javascript runtime for the component.
-component.
 It should be added to a relevant site client library using the `embed` property.

 ## JavaScript Data Attribute Bindings